 Add all these components up and they have an enormous effect on insurance reimbursements (your revenue!) and your entire claims management process.
 If it has become too much for you and your colleagues to handle, it might be time to entrust it to a PT billing and collections service that specializes in obtaining high returns by being frontline experts in insurance issues.
 You have everything to gain.

-Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.physical therapy billing guidelines, physical therapy billing service, physical therapy insurance claim help
+Creative Commons Attribution: Permission is granted to repost this article in its entirety with credit to Jet PT Billing and a clickable link back to this page.Tags: physical therapy billing guidelines, physical therapy billing service, physical therapy insurance claim help